 - Leaky gut or IBS (irritable bowel syndrome)

-But, if your body stores are full, there is also a „too much“ of iron which can lead your body to hemochromatosis linked to liver damage, diabetes, and also a discoloration of your skin.
+But, if your body stores are full, there is also a „too much“ of it which can lead your body to hemochromatosis linked to liver damage, diabetes, and also discoloration of your skin.
 Too much of the essential mineral can not be excreted by your body – unlike other nutrients.
 That’s why you shouldn’t take iron supplements without seeing your doctor.

 Where can we find iron?